akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 ## Getting Started

-This section describes what is needed to run precompiled template that already built.
+This section describes what is needed to run precompiled Salesforce to BigQuery Streaming multi-language (Java + Python ML) template that already built.
 - Prepare Flex Template artifacts
 - Template parameters to set
 - How to create and run Dataflow job from Flex Template